-While the crown angle will determine the balance of brilliance (white sparkle) and dispersion (colored sparkle/fire).
-At the same time, the degree of optical precision will determine the size and intensity of the sparkle.
+The crown angle will determine the balance of brilliance (white sparkle) and dispersion (colored sparkle/fire).
+Simultaneously, the degree of optical precision will determine the size and intensity of the flash.

-As a matter of fact, that says a lot since I have 35+ years experience as a diamond buyer.
-Obviously that means that I know what to look for and the best places to find it.
+That says a lot since I have 35+ years of experience as a diamond buyer.
+That means that I know what to look for and the best places to find it.
 Consequently, my family buys their diamonds from Brian Gavin because they exhibit the most spectacular sparkle we've ever seen!

 Standard Ideal Cut & Beyond:

-To begin with, I want to encourage you not to make the same mistake that most people do.
+First, I want to encourage you not to make the same mistake that most people do.
 That is assuming that focusing on AGS Ideal and GIA Excellent cut diamonds is good enough.
-As a matter of fact, that overall cut grade is only the beginning from our perspective.
+This diamond buying tutorial will show that the overall cut grade is only the beginning.

 In that case, the 40.8 degree pavilion angle should produce a high volume of light return.
-While the 34.5 degree crown angle produces a virtual balance of brilliance and dispersion.
+At the same time, the 34.5 degree crown angle makes a virtual balance of brilliance and dispersion.

 Best Proportions a’ la Engineer:

 In other words, the proportions guidelines for the ideal cut rating encompass a range or spectrum of possibility.
-As such, there will be the middle target zone, and then the lower and outer edges where more leakage occurs.
+Under those circumstances, there is the middle target zone and the lower and outer edges where more leakage occurs.

 Look at the ASET for this 1.806 carat, F-color, VS-1 clarity, Black by Brian Gavin Diamond.
-Notice how evenly light is distributed throughout the diamond and the consistency of hue and saturation.
+Notice how evenly light reflects throughout the diamond and the consistency of hue and saturation.
 Here is a diamond that will outperform all others because it exhibits the highest degree of optical precision.

-Don't fall into the trap of thinking that a diamond is going to perform well because of the overall cut grade.
+Don't fall into the trap of thinking that a diamond will perform well because of the overall cut grade.
 After all, you could drive a truck through the gap between the low and high-end of the scale!
 Making you aware of that fact is the purpose of this diamond buying tutorial.

 (Maximum)2 Brilliance + Dispersion:

-Given that a diamond is a three-dimensional model, it stands to reason that certain proportions perform better than others.
-As a matter of fact, the middle of the spectrum is the target for the ideal cut rating.
-Whereas the outer edges of that range are not going to perform as well.
+Given that a diamond is a three-dimensional model, it stands to reason that specific proportions perform better than others.
+The middle of the spectrum is the target for the ideal cut rating.
+In contrast, the outer edges of that range will not perform as well.

 * Crown Angle:

-The preferred range of crown angle for round brilliant cut diamonds provided above is clearly quite narrow.
-That is because it is most likely to produce a virtual balance of brilliance and dispersion.
-Especially when offset by a pavilion angle between 40.6 - 40.9 degrees.
+The range of crown angles for round brilliant cut diamonds shown above is relatively narrow.
+That is because it produces a virtual balance of brilliance and dispersion when offset by a 40.6 - 40.9 degree pavilion angle.

 ** Lower Girdle Facet length:

 In the first place, there is a reason why we recommend a Lower Girdle Facet (LGF) length between 75 – 78% in this diamond buying tutorial.
-Specifically, that is because it's more likely to produce broad spectrum sparkle.
-Consequently, that is sparkle that is larger in size, and that looks bolder, brighter, and more vivid.
+Specifically, that is because it's more likely to produce broad-spectrum sparkle.

-Whereas a longer LGF like 80-82% is likely to produce pin-fire type sparkle that is smaller in size and less intense.
-And lower girdle facets shorter than 75% are likely to make the arrow shafts look short and stubby.
+Lower girdle facets shorter than 75% are also likely to make the arrow shafts look short and stubby.
 Needless to say that this will also affect the appearance of the arrows and the degree of contrast brilliance.